NASA Astronaut, Naval Aviator, and APS Graduate

 After training as a flight surgeon, Brown became Director of Medical Services at Navy Branch Hospital in Adak, Alaska in 1984.
 His next assignment was with the Carrier Airwing Fifteen, deployed in Pacific Ocean on the USS Carl Vinson.
 He was the Navy’s 1986 Operational Flight Surgeon of the Year.
 In 1988, he was the first flight surgeon selected for pilot training in 10 years.

-Brown’s first application to join the National Aeronautics and Space Administration (NASA) astronaut corps was denied, but he persevered.
-In 1996, the NASA selected him for training at the Lyndon B. Johnson Space Center in Houston, Texas.
+The National Aeronautics and Space Administration (NASA) denied Brown’s first application to become an astronaut.
+However, he persevered and, in 1996, NASA did select him for training at the Lyndon B. Johnson Space Center in Houston, Texas.
 He commented, “Although as a boy I had dreamed about going into space, I had completely forgotten about that until one day I received a call from an astronaut, who suggested that I should join the program.”

 Brown completed two years of training to become a mission specialist.
 He supported payload development for the International Space Station (ISS).
 He was also a member of the astronaut team responsible for Space Shuttle cockpit setup, crew strap-in, and landing recovery.
 He said, “The great thing about being an astronaut is you kind of get to do a little bit of everything.
 I mean, we're going to ride a rocket uphill.”